The critical variational setting for stochastic evolution equations: Main results

 Maximal local solutions are always unique in the class of local solutions.
 This seems to be a stronger requirement compared to \cite[Definition 4.3]{AV19_QSEE_1}.
 However, due to the coercivity condition on the leading operator $(A_0,B_0)$, i.e.\ Assumption \ref{ass:condFG}\eqref{it:condFG1}, stochastic maximal $L^2$-regularity holds by Lemma \ref{lem:SMR} below.
 Thus \cite[Remark 5.6]{AV19_QSEE_2} shows that Definition \ref{def:defsol} coincide with the one in \cite[Definition 4.3]{AV19_QSEE_1}.

-Under Assumption \ref{ass:condFG} the following local well-posedness result holds, which will be proved in Section \ref{sec:proofs}. \begin{theorem}[Local well-posedness] Suppose that Assumption \ref{ass:condFG} holds.
+Under Assumption \ref{ass:condFG} the following local existence and uniqueness result holds, which will be proved in Section \ref{sec:proofs}. \begin{theorem}[Local existence, uniqueness and blow-up criterion] Suppose that Assumption \ref{ass:condFG} holds.
 Then for every $u_0\in L^0_{\F_0}(\Omega;H)$, there exists a (unique) maximal solution $(u,\sigma)$ to \eqref{eq:SEE} such that a.s.\ $u\in C([0,\sigma);H)\cap L^2_{\rm loc}([0,\sigma);V)$.
 Moreover, the following blow-up criteria holds